Welcome to LookChem.com Sign In|Join Free

 82578-46-9 Usage

-(R)-3-Hydroxybutyric acid, also known as (R)-3-Hydroxybutanoic acid, is a chemical compound classified as a hydroxy acid.
-It is a chiral isomer of the more common 3-hydroxybutyric acid.
-This organic compound plays an essential role in the body's energy production; it is converted into acetoacetate, an important ketone body that serves as an alternative energy source during periods of fasting or low carbohydrate intake.
-(R)-3-Hydroxybutyric acid is also found in small amounts in various foods and can be produced synthetically for use as a supplement.
-Studies have shown potential therapeutic effects of (R)-3-Hydroxybutyric acid in the treatment of neurological disorders, metabolic diseases, and other conditions.
+(R)-3-Hydroxybutyric acid, also known as (R)-3-Hydroxybutanoic acid, is a hydroxy acid that serves as a crucial component in the body's energy production process.
+As a chiral isomer of the more common 3-hydroxybutyric acid, this organic compound is converted into acetoacetate, a vital ketone body that acts as an alternative energy source during fasting or low carbohydrate intake.
+It is not only naturally present in small quantities in various foods but can also be synthesized for use as a dietary supplement.
+Research has indicated that (R)-3-Hydroxybutyric acid may have therapeutic benefits in treating neurological disorders, metabolic diseases, and other health conditions.

 Check Digit Verification of cas no